- People Hub

 Import contacts onto my new phone

-There are different ways to get your contacts onto your Windows Phone, depending on where they're currently stored.
+There are different ways to import contacts onto your new Windows Phone, depending on where they're currently stored.

 My contacts are on my old phone

 If your contacts are on another phone, they might be stored on a removable SIM card in the phone, or on the phone itself.
 To learn what your options are, including how to import contacts from a SIM card, see Import contacts from my old phone.

 If your contacts are stored in the cloud as part of an online service such as Outlook.com, Google, or Microsoft Office 365, just set up that account on your phone and your contacts will be imported automatically.
 To learn how, see Set up or delete an email account.
 You can also sync contacts from your social networking accounts—Facebook, Twitter, or LinkedIn—to your phone.